 - Share our new product performance targets and design concepts

-- Ask questions about your requirements
+- Ask questions about your requirements and priorities

 My team and I will be in your area from August 15-20th.
 Is it possible to set up a two-hour meeting in that time frame with the appropriate people from your company?